Suffolk · Waveney Valley

 Spread gracefully over two floors with a beautiful spiral staircase leading to a beamed king-size bedroom.
 A second staircase descends to a quiet courtyard and summer room — perfect for evening wine by the BBQ.

-King-sized Bed Summer Room BBQ Wi-Fi Downstairs Shower
+King-sized Bed Summer Room BBQ Wi-Fi Unavailable

 2 Bedrooms · Single Level